Send to a friend

 He says cybersecurity does not seem to be a top priority for most countries.

 Thabo Johnson, founder of the South Africa-based African Society for Cyber Security Awareness, says there is no government programme or campaign for cybersecurity awareness.
-Most African countries, including South Africa, do not have a cybersecurity law, he says, adding that leaders do not seem to understand the danger of cyberattacks.

 “We don’t have a platform to report or prevent the attacks,” he says.